-Take a Peek at Our 2019 100 Best Restaurants List | Washingtonian (DC)
+Take a Peek at Our 2019 Very Best Restaurants List | Washingtonian (DC)

 Beyond that, the issue is packed with dining trends (both good and bad), cool service touches, and a slew of answers to burning restaurant questions (just how do those the Maydan cooks get that smoke smell out of their hair?).

 Don’t want to wait?
-We’re counting down our top five restaurants on Instagram—starting this morning.
-Check out #5 (and give us a follow if you haven’t already!).
+We’re counting down our top five restaurants on Instagram.
+Check out #4 and #5 (and give us a follow if you haven’t already!).

+🚨100 Very Best Restaurants 2019!🚨Our #4 pick is Sushi Nakazawa.
+From our food team: Some will be wary—this spinoff of a Manhattan omakase restaurant is attached to the Trump hotel, and its New York–based owner didn’t make any friends when he dissed DC’s food scene a few years ago.
+But here’s the thing: Nakazawa operates on such a high plane that it’s easy to forget everything beneath it.
+Each piece of nigiri—fashioned from wild fish on impeccably seasoned rice—is conceived with different accessories, whether hay-smoked sockeye salmon or a trio of tuna, presented from leanest to most unctuous.
+There’s nothing else in Washington—and, many argue, New York—of its caliber. . . . 📸 by @ScottSuchman // 🎥 by @laurenbulbin // #washmag #100VBR // Music – Vivaldi Winter

 View this post on Instagram